ymyke/cardio/README.md

   rungs increase.
 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Implement items.
+- Add more skills.

+- Are there 3 (to 4) broad card categories?
+  - 1. All that concectually exist.
+  - 2. The ones the player knows about.
+  - 3. The ones the player owns.
+  - (4. The ones in different decks during a fight.)
+(Add these thoughts to DOMAIN.)

 - Bug?
 Hamster attacks even though it has no power?
+- Spirits: keep them between fights (as it is now)?

 - UX bug: Here you don't know where the cursor is when you'd like to place on slot 0 or
   1: https://monosnap.com/file/qCu7dKiPJJhhMu0emorLv0wXSpi3SX